42LM/backbone-zsh-prompt/README.md

   - now has the color of `BB_PROMPT_GIT`
 - [ ] option to turn off estyle-cfc / only checking for changes in `~/code/...`
   - right now the (`+`/unstaged) element is not shown when outside of `~/code/...` for perfomance reasons
+- [ ] option for showing git tag!?
 - [ ] adjust VARs (more/rmv?)
 - [ ] remove more unused code!?